TKPending/SpotifyReview/README.md

 # Spotify Review

-Basic platform which gets information on your favourite artists and songs of the month.
-Along with displaying your most recently played songs.
+An application which gathers information on your favoruite artists and songs of the month.
+Whilst also displaying your most recently played songs.
+This project was created with Next.js, Tailwind and Axios.